mahdi0shamlou/SHARPI/README.md

 >[!NOTE]
-> I am working at this project and it is not finished.
+> I am working at this project and it is not finished yet!